9 Facebook Groups Auto Poster Tools + IntegrationsUpdated: November 13, 2020

-With this Zap you won’t be needing to leave your Otixo work space to check the news related to your Facebook Group.
+With this Zap, you won't be needing to leave your Otixo workspace to check the news related to your Facebook Group.

-Also, this Zap works for both a company that owns a Facebook Group for promotion and keeping in touch with its clients, and a company that decided to create a Facebook Group just for their organization, for fun.
+Also, this Zap works for both a company that owns a Facebook Group for promotion and keeping in touch with its clients and a company that decided to create a Facebook Group just for their organization, for fun.
 Either way, notifications will come in a single place, keeping your work organized and tidy.

-Post automations are different from integrations, as they require your input more.
+Post automation is different from integrations, as they require your input more.
 Automating posts in Facebook Groups is (in this case) about writing multiple posts in one day (or just one, whatever your work behavior is) and then scheduling them with the help of some tools.
-It’s a common thing to do in social media, as they help marketers organize their time and work much better.
+It's a common thing to do in social media, as they help marketers organize their time and work much better.
 They just create content that has value, but as their time is limited, they choose to schedule this content throughout the week or the month.

 Some of the best social media marketing automation tools I found are Buffer, Hootsuite, Agora Pulse, PostCron, and many more.